AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/lessthan2.md

 ## EXAMPLES

 ```
-?- -7*0=<1+1
+?- -7*0 =< 1+1

 yes.
 ```

 ```
-?- 1+1=<7*0
+?- 1+1 =< 7*0

 no.
 ```

 ## ERRORS

-The ISO Prolog Standard requires that a calculation error be thrown when the arguments cannot be evaluated a for these operators.
+The ISO Prolog Standard requires that a calculation error be thrown when the arguments cannot be evaluated for any of these operators.
 At this time, ALS Prolog does not conform to this requirement.
+Instead, it throws a `type_error(evaluable,...)` indicating that an argument is not evaluable.